Frequently Asked Questions

 What should taxpayers do if they have questions about their assessments?

-Call 773-6110 or visit the Assessor's Office at the Town Office Building at 10 Front Street, Monday thru Friday 8:00AM-4:30PM.
+Call 773-6110 or visit the Assessor's Office at the Town Office Building at 10 Front Street.
 A staff member will answer your questions or refer you to the proper authority.

-Questions about your tax bill please contact the Deputy Tax Collector at 773-6100
+For questions about your tax bill, please contact the Deputy Tax Collector at 773-6100

 How does the prevailing real estate market affect assessments?